rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-15.md

 - Yes, when I add the random sleep.
 - A nice little race condition.

+## WorkingWithMultipleProcesses-8
+Ran and played with several variations of the Fibonacci code.

+## WorkingWithMultipleProcesses-9
+Punted on this exercise as I realize I'm likely to use GenServer in any production code.

 _All notes and comments are my own opinion.
 Follow me at [@rgacote@genserver.social](https://genserver.social/rgacote)_